Bryan Eastlake Bryan Eastlake

 The struggle of expression

 Charlotte is recently married and struggling to communicate her emotions and connect meaningfully with her husband.
-In an attempt to express these feelings, she reaches out to a friend over the phone but fails to find understanding, further emphasizing her isolation.
-This moment underscores the theme of miscommunication, a central thread in the film, reflecting the challenges of articulating inner struggles and the emotional distance that can exist even in close relationships.
+In an attempt to express these feelings, she reaches out to a friend over the phone but fails to find understanding.
+This moment underscores the theme of miscommunication, a central thread in the film.

 The Universality of Miscommunication